svelteness/svelte-jester/README.md

 In CJS mode, `svelte-jester` must start a new a process for each file needing to be preprocessed, which adds a performance overheads.

 In ESM mode, this isn't necessary.
 You can set `NODE_OPTIONS=--experimental-vm-modules` and `"extensionsToTreatAsEsm": [".svelte"]` to run in ESM mode.
-However, [Jest does not yet support mocking in ESM mode](https://github.com/facebook/jest/issues/10025).
+However, [mocking support is limited, experimental, and undocumented in ESM mode with `unstable_mockModule`](https://github.com/facebook/jest/issues/10025).

 ## Options